codio-content/cs-intro-python-operators/.guides/content/14-9-Writing-modules-5bb0.md

 If you want to reload a module, you can use the built-in function <span>reload</span>, but it can be tricky, so the safest thing to do is restart the interpreter and then import the module again.

+You can do this by using the `exit()` command and then starting the interpreter with `python3` as usual.